Graph Learning and Its Advancements on Large Language Models: A Holistic Survey: Future Directions

-Do et al. \cite{do2021graph} propose a new regularization method DropNode, which randomly discards parts of the graph to reduce the connectivity of the entire graph.
-Zeng et al. \cite{zeng2021decoupling} utilize a subgraph extractor to exclude noisy nodes.
-Lu et al. \cite{lu2021skipnode} sample graph nodes in convolutional layers to alleviate over-smoothing and gradient vanishing.
+General methods offer greater flexibility, portability, and scalability, as they are not model-specific.
+Common strategies involve regularization to mitigate over-smoothing effects.
+Do et al. \cite{do2021graph} propose a novel regularization method called DropNode, which randomly removes portions of the graph to decrease overall graph connectivity.
+Zeng et al. \cite{zeng2021decoupling} employ a subgraph extractor to exclude noisy nodes, forming a subgraph composed of a small number of crucial neighbor nodes.
+This subgraph is then transformed into informative representations to prevent over-smoothing across the entire graph.